primitivefinance/rmm-examples/README.md

 ### LiquidityWrapper

 The PrimitiveManager tokenized liquidity pool tokens using the ERC1155 standard.
-This allows significant gas optimizations at a contract level, but adds a little bit of friction when it comes to integrating with other protocols.
+This allows significant gas optimizations at a contract level, but adds a little bit of friction when it comes to integrating with other protocols, more used to deal with ERC20 tokens.
 Luckily a straightforward solution to this problem is to use a "wrapper" contract.

-The `LiquidityWrapper` contract wraps ERC1155 tokens from a specific PrimitiveManager pool and issues ERC20 tokens to the users.
+The specifications of the `LiquidityWrapper` contract are extremely simple:
+- A wrapper can only be associated with a unique PrimitiveManager pool
+- It allows users to deposit (wrap) liquidity pool tokens (ERC1155) to receive wrapped tokens (ERC20)
+- It allows users to withdraw (unwrap) wrapped liquidity pool tokens (ERC20) to get their unwrapped tokens back (ERC1155)

 See the [code here](contracts/liquidityWrapper/LiquidityWrapper.sol).